In Lower Hutt, Wellington Water manages our drinking water, wastewater, and stormwater.

 Remember, the stormwater drain is only for rain.

 What goes down our stormwater drains ends up in our streams and in the sea.
-It's important that we work to protect our river and streams, so we can keep Lower Hutt's river and beaches great places to visit, and protect our precious harbour.
+It's important that we all work to protect our river and streams.

 Watch this video to learn what happens when we wash something down our drains, or flush the toilet.